IzODA/IzODA.github.io/docs/anaconda/anaconda.md

 #Installation and Customization

-Please refer to our <a href="../install-config" target="_blank">Anaconda installation and configuration page.</a>
+Please refer to our <a href="../install-config" target="_blank" rel="noopener noreferrer">Anaconda installation and configuration page.</a>

 #Verify Your Installation

 We have created a collection of small sample applications which you can run to verify that Anaconda is installed and configured properly.
 Please choose one of the following <em>Install Verification Programs (IVPs)</em> below to ensure your configuration is correct.
 <ul>
-   <li><a href="../ivp-jupyter-notebook" target="_blank">IVP with ODL and Jupyter Notebook:</a> This IVP demonstrates the Anaconda stack through a Jupyter Notebook and retrieves the data from ODL using a python module.</li>
+   <li><a href="../ivp-jupyter-notebook" target="_blank" rel="noopener noreferrer">IVP with ODL and Jupyter Notebook:</a> This IVP demonstrates the Anaconda stack through a Jupyter Notebook and retrieves the data from ODL using a python module.</li>
-   <li><a href="../ivp-pyspark" target="_blank">IVP with Pyspark:</a> This IVP demonstrates the Spark stack through a Python Jupyter notebook that uses Pyspark (Python API to Spark) to illustrate the use of Spark dataframes.</li>
+   <li><a href="../ivp-pyspark" target="_blank" rel="noopener noreferrer">IVP with Pyspark:</a> This IVP demonstrates the Spark stack through a Python Jupyter notebook that uses Pyspark (Python API to Spark) to illustrate the use of Spark dataframes.</li>
 </ul>
 #Restrictions and Usage Notes